rajivgangadharan/ai-for-field-engineers/solution-architecture.md

 1. Every service which is exposed in the service layer will have apis (FastAPi) exposed.
    Even driven architectures using kafka can also be used to increase decoupling between services and increase resilience.
-Some of the services which can be connected to an event backbone will be
+Some of the services which can be connected to an event backbone will be:

        a.
 Document Ingestion Services - Since documents can come into the store at any time